Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices: Acknowledgments

 \section{Acknowledgments}

-We thank Morgan Trassin and Ipek Efe for the helpful discussions.
+We thank Morgan Trassin and Ipek Efe for helpful discussions.
 This work was supported by the Swiss National Science Foundation under the grant No. 209454 and by ETH Zurich.
 The calculations for this work were performed on the ETH Zurich Euler cluster.
+The relevant input files and data of our ab initio calculations are openly available on the Materials Cloud Archive at \url{http://doi.org/DOItobeinsertedhere}.